Stormont powersharing proposals outlined by UK and Irish governments

 Ongoing industrial action by health workers has heaped pressure on the political leaders to get back into a devolved Assembly.

-Thousands of nurses are on picket lines at hospitals across the country amid a dispute over pay and staffing shortages.
+Thousands of nurses are on picket lines at hospitals across the region amid a dispute over pay and staffing shortages.

-Anne Waterman, 60, a staff nurse striking outside the Ulster Hospital, less than a mile from the gates of Stormont, delivered a stark message to the rowing politicians.
+Anne Waterman, 60, a staff nurse striking outside the Ulster Hospital, less than a mile from the gates of Stormont, delivered a stark message to politicians.

 “If I was to stop working for three years I would not be getting paid, I think politicians here really have to step up to the mark, speak up for us and support us because we do not know what else to do,” she said.